-Bangkok is famous for its rooftop bars, temples, cheap street food, crowded streets, and wild nightlife!
+Bangkok is famous for its rooftop bars, temples, street food, crowded streets, and wild nightlife!

-While you are walking around the vicinity of the Grand Palace you will most likely be approached by tuk-tuk drivers that will tell you that “The Grand Palace is closed today”.
+While you are walking around the vicinity of the Grand Palace you will most likely be approached by tuk-tuk drivers who will tell you that “The Grand Palace is closed today” which is a lie.
 They then proceed to tell you that they can take you to all these free temples for 20 to 40 Baht.
 What they don’t tell you is that they take you to jewellery stores/tailor shops etc. as they get some form of payment from the shop owners.

-This is similar to “the Grand Palace is closed” scam.
-Make sure to negotiate a price with the Tuk Tuk drivers before you ride one and that you are clear with them to only take you to the places you want to go and not to jewellery shops/tailors etc. unless you want to.
+This is similar to the “The Grand Palace is closed” scam.
+Negotiate a price with the Tuk Tuk drivers before you ride one and that you are clear with them to only take you to the places you want to go and not to jewellery shops/tailors etc. unless you want to.
 Download the “Grab App” and check how much it roughly costs to get to and from destinations.
-This will help with knowing what price you can ask for.
+This will help you know what price you can ask for.

 Some taxis don’t run on a meter and will just tell you a price that is usually a lot more than it should be.
 Always make sure to get metered taxis or use Grab so you know exactly what you can expect to pay.